1909 Home Nations Championship

 The 1909 Home Nations Championship was the twenty-seventh series of the rugby union Home Nations Championship.
 Six matches were played between 16 January and 20 March.
 It was contested by England, Ireland, Scotland and Wales.

-Although not officially part of the tournament until 1910, matches were arranged with the French national team which were played during the Championship.
+Although not officially part of the tournament until 1910, matches were arranged with the France national team which were played during the Championship.
 During the 1909 Championship, three Home Nations faced France; England, Wales and Ireland.
 As they had done in the 1908 Championship, Wales beat all three Home Nation opponents and France, taking the Championship title, the Triple Crown and the Grand Slam.

 Table

 Scoring system

 The matches for this season were decided on points scored.
 A try was worth three points, while converting a kicked goal from the try gave an additional two points.
 A dropped goal was worth four points, while a goal from mark and penalty goals were worth three points.